GrosSacASac/DOM99/CONTRIBUTING.md

     * on the fly, streaming html
  * better developer tools
     * indexed error messages in the doc
-    * more warnings
     * text editors plugins
  * lit-html compatible API could be interesting
  * add tabindex="0" when data-function="keydown-anyname" is used on something that does not have focus by default (like div), and no tabindex is already set, body does not need it
  * https://github.com/bfred-it/select-dom see if that is faster to iterate on every dom element that has data-*
- * don't use blah blah in examples it is distracting, make more standard examples like todoMVC
  * finish https://github.com/GrosSacASac/DOM99/community
  * add examples for async (network) data and how it looks
  * top level variable integration like displayjs experiment